swent-group10/mvp-prd/template/7-functional_requirements.md

 Creating and sharing posts allows users to interact with the community, share experiences.
 This feature can enhance user engagement.

 **Proposed Solution**
-- Develop a social feature that allows users to create posts with text, images, and location tags using the CreatePostViewModel.
+- Develop a social feature that allows users to create posts with text, images, and location tags.
 - Use Firebase for post storage and retrieval, handled by the PostRepository.

 #### View Posts within a Radius